jayllo-c/tp/docs/DeveloperGuide.md

 **Updating Filtered Person List** <br>

 The `ModelManager` class implements the `Model` interface and manages the application's data.
-It maintains a `filteredPersons` list, which is a FilteredList of contacts based on the applied predicate.
+It maintains a `filteredPersons` list, which is a filtered list of contacts based on the applied predicate.
 The `updateFilteredPersonList` method implemented in `ModelManager` updates the filtered list based on the predicate provided.

 When the `FindCommand` is executed, the `updateFilteredPersonList` method is called with either the `PersonDetailPredicate` or `ExamPredicate` as a parameter.